Wondering how to plan a trip to Africa? Feeling a bit overwhelmed? Well you’ve come to the right place!

-But then there’s all those awesome activities that make Africa so appealing in the first place, like safaris, climbing mountains, white water rafting, eating in cool restaurants and staying in nice hotels.
+But then there are all those awesome activities that make Africa so appealing in the first place, like safaris, climbing mountains, white water rafting, eating in cool restaurants ,gorilla trekking and staying in nice hotels.
 Once you start doing those things, your costs start adding up very quickly.

 So my best advice is to start saving as early as possible so you can enjoy everything this beautiful continent has to offer later on.

 2. Think About Where You Want To Go

 A lot of people have it in their head that they just want to go to ‘Africa’ but they don’t really know where.